charikova/ITP2_project/README.md

 Every time user check out document - new copy object is created.
 Basicly it is not a document, it is an object that keeps links to particluar document and to holder of this document.
 Also DocumentCopy keeps other data like level, room, time it was checked out, etc.
-## Users(Patons)
+## Users(Patrons)
-We are using <a href="https://docs.djangoproject.com/en/2.0/topics/auth/">built-in user authentication</a> provied by django framework
+We are using <a href="https://docs.djangoproject.com/en/2.0/topics/auth/">built-in user interface</a> provied by django framework.
+Unfortunately django doesn't provide possibility to add extra fields for users
+(such as status, phone number, etc).
+Thus we use user profile model:

+     class UserProfile(models.Model):
+         user = models.OneToOneField(User, on_delete=models.CASCADE) # link to user with OnoToOne-connection
+         phone_number = models.CharField(max_length=15, null=True, blank=True)
+         address = models.CharField(max_length=250, null=True, blank=True)
+         status = models.CharField(max_length=250, default='student')

+It is an extra profile which is created every time whenever new user is created.